sophumerin/sophumerin/README.md

 ### Hi there 👋

 I'm Sophie!
-I'm currently working on improving my skills while I embark on my current position as a Support Expert especially trained in Business Continuity/Disaster Recovery.
+I'm currently working on improving my skills while I embark on my current position as a Support Expert especially trained in Business Continuity networked storage appliancess.

-My main self-study focus is archetectural solutions based on Microsoft Azure and in the cloud.
+I'm currently working through the Codecademy Computer Science career path to keep my university education fresh.

 Learning projects will also be replicated here, to document my progress.